 The herb crust is divine and would be great to use on firm white fish as well.

-I serve the lamb on a bed of vegetables.
+I serve the lamb with lots of vegetables.
 I’m not going to deny that it can be expensive to buy organic food but when it comes to vegetables, I choose to buy organic varieties as often as possible.

 For this dish, I oven-roast the carrots and the red peppers (bell pepper) – and I prefer the pointed varieties of peppers that tend to taste SO much better – steam the beans and broccoli and boil the peas very quickly.
 (I add frozen peas to boiling water and as soon as the water comes back to boiling, I drain the peas in a sieve.)